cdktf/cdktf-provider-vsphere/API.md

 - *Type:* string

 The controller type.
-Can be one of e1000, e1000e, or vmxnet3.
+Can be one of e1000, e1000e, vmxnet3, or vrdma.

 Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/vsphere/r/virtual_machine#adapter_type VirtualMachine#adapter_type}